Book Your Pool Opening Now >

 How We Can Help You Today

 Thankfully, we have a wide array of options available to you for this very reason.
 In our Pool Safety page.
 Explore our safety poles, roped, floats, swim rings, pool fencing, and more.
 To see some of our available options for increasing your pool safety measures, visit our pool safety page here.
-If you already have the appropriate safety items available to you, read how to bets use them below.
-Get the best tips and tricks to prepare yourself for accidents and how to best prevent them going forward for years to come.

-• Enroll your children in swimming and water safety courses and enroll yourself in first aid training to learn basic lifesaving skills.
+Enroll your children in swimming and water safety courses and enroll yourself in first aid training to learn basic lifesaving skills.

-• When playing in or near water, make sure young children and unskilled swimmers are wearing an appropriate lifejacket or personal flotation device.
+When playing in or near water, make sure young children and unskilled swimmers are wearing an appropriate lifejacket or personal flotation device.

-• Find out how to choose the best lifejacket or personal flotation device for your kids.
+Find out how to choose the best lifejacket or personal flotation device for your kids.

-• Choose a safe swimming location, such as a monitored beach or a public pool.
+Choose a safe swimming location, such as a monitored beach or a public pool.

-• Before entering the water, check with your town for any health and safety warnings.
+Before entering the water, check with your town for any health and safety warnings.
 This could include warnings about high amounts of pollutants in the water or a severe undertow.

 Suggestions For a Safer Backyard

-Building a Fence Around Your Pool
+Build a Fence Around Your Pool

 Construct a barrier around your pool so youngsters are less likely to fall in.
 Build a fence that is at least 1.2 metres high all the way around your pool.
 Check with your town or city to find out the rules for building a pool fence.
 Install a gate that is self-closing and self-latching.
 The latch should be beyond a child's reach.
 Keep the gate locked at all times.
 Keep toys, garden furniture and tools away from the pool fence.
 Children can climb up on these items to get over the fence and into the pool.

-• Be prepared for emergencies Keep lifesaving equipment (such as a safety ring with a rope) and a first aid kit near the pool.
+Be prepared for emergencies Keep lifesaving equipment (such as a safety ring with a rope) and a first aid kit near the pool.

-• Keep emergency phone numbers by the telephone closest to the pool.
+Keep emergency phone numbers by the telephone closest to the pool.

-• After swimming in the pool, make sure you take the time to clean up properly Put toys away after pool time.
-Leaving toys in or around the pool can be tempting for children to go after
+After swimming in the pool, make sure you take the time to clean up properly.
+Put toys away after pool time.
+Leaving toys in or around the pool can be tempting for children to go after.

-• When your pool is not in use, keep the safety cover on your pool when it is not in use!
+When your pool is not in use, keep the safety cover on your pool when it is not in use!

 Top Takeaways!

-• Secure your pool with the appropriate barriers.
+Secure your pool with the appropriate barriers.

-• Designate a water watcher and stay in an arm’s reach of young children.
+Designate a water watcher and stay in an arm’s reach of young children.

-• Install anti-entrapment drain covers and safety release systems to protect against drain entrapment.
+Install anti-entrapment drain covers and safety release systems to protect against drain entrapment.

-• If a child is missing, check the water first.
+If a child is missing, check the water first.

 Our Reputation Holds Water